We explored the five components to consider whenever setting a goal:

 I am so happy and grateful now that I can run a full marathon in Boston.
 My body is in great shape.
 I look radiant and very healthy, and I feel fantastic too.
 Everybody I speak with says they notice a positive change in me.

-This might sound silly, but affirmationsaffirmations like these help to impress what you want upon your subconscious mind.
+This might sound silly, but affirmations like these help to impress what you want upon your subconscious mind.

 Goal Card Assignment